ezEngine/docs/docs/ui/imgui.md

 Often you only want to pass input to ImGui during certain phases of your game.
 This can be controlled via `ezImgui::SetPassInputToImgui()` and whether ImGui currently has focus in a certain UI element can be queried through `ezImGui::WantsInput()`.

-From there on, all the functionality of the Dear ImGui library is used directly, without any ez specific wrappers.
+From there on, all the functionality of the Dear ImGui library is used directly, without any EZ specific wrappers.
 For example a simple panel is created like this:

 <!-- BEGIN-DOCS-CODE-SNIPPET: imgui-panel -->
 ```cpp